badgeir/llmio/README.md

 For a notebook going throught how to create a simple AI task manager, see [examples/notebooks/simple_task_manager.ipynb](examples/notebooks/simple_task_manager.ipynb)`.

-## Details
+## Details 🔍

-### Tools
+### Tools 🛠️

-Under the hood, `llmio` uses type annotations to build function schemas compatible with OpenAI tools.

-It also builds pydantic models in order to validate the input types of the arguments passed by the language model.
+Under the hood, llmio uses Python's type annotations to automatically generate function schemas that are compatible with OpenAI tools.
+It also leverages Pydantic models to validate the input types of arguments passed by the language model, ensuring robust and error-free execution.

 ``` python
 @agent.tool